ToCalibrate/Interest_Rate_Model/docs/evolution.md

 ### Instantaneous Forward Rate Models

-To actually move on to instantaneous forward rate models, we need to introduce the HJM framework named after Heath–Jarrow–Morton.
-The essential difference of HJM to short rate modeling is the bond valuation definition.
+Instantaneous forward rate models forward rate $$f(t, T)$$ instead of short rate $$r(t)$$.
+The essential difference of instantaneous forward rate modeling to short rate modeling is the bond valuation definition.

 For short rate modeling, we assume that the bond price under risk-neutral measure $$Q$$ is defined as